nicholas-fong/SRTM-GeoTIFF/README.md

 ## SRTM-GeoTIFF
-A simple and versatile Python module to read elevation data from raster-based SRTM files from data sources such as:
+A simple and versatile Python snippet to read elevation data from raster-based SRTM files from data sources such as:

 `NASA ASTER GDEM` `USGS EarthExplorer` `ALOS World 3D` `OpenTopography` `CGIAR-CSI`